tsubasakong/agents-deep-research/README.md

 - **Web Search**: Finds relevant information from SERP queries
   - Our implementation uses [Serper](https://www.serper.dev) to run Google searches by default, which requires an API key set to the `SERPER_API_KEY` env variable.
-  - You can replace this with the native web search tool from OpenAI by setting the environment variable `USE_OPENAI_WEBSEARCH` to `true`
+  - You can replace this with the native web search tool from OpenAI by setting the environment variable `SEARCH_PROVIDER` to `openai`
 - **Website Crawler**: Extracts detailed content from the pages of a given website

 ### Implementing Custom Tool Agents